grisha/grisha.github.com/source/_posts/2018-01-23-explaining-proof-of-work.markdown

 encourages miners to participate, but it isn't what makes the blockchain possible.
 Blocks are a Merkle tree, but again, that has nothing to do with Proof-of-Work, it cryptographically reinforces recording of the block ordering.
+The Merkle tree also makes the previous ticks "more certain", "less deniable" or simply more secure.

 Proof-of-Work is also the mechanism by which blocks become effectively immutable, and that's a nice side-effect which makes Segregated Witness possible, but it could just as well be done by preserving the signatures (witness), so this too is secondary.

 ## Conclusion ##